-When you are applying for a teaching position, you will be asked to submit several documents.
-These may include a job application, a cover letter, a resume, a list of references, copies of certifications, and college transcripts.
+When you apply for a teaching position, you’ll be asked to submit several documents.
+These may include a job application, a resume, a list of references, copies of certifications, and college transcripts.
 Typically, you’ll need a cover letter to go with the stack of papers – here’s how to write a cover letter plus a few sample cover letters for teachers.

 Imagine that your application and resume is one of a stack sitting on someone’s desk.
 What will your letter say that will make a school’s hiring committee want to turn the page and learn more about you?

 What to Include in a Cover Letter for a Teaching Position

 Perhaps no job is as important and as rewarding as being a teacher.
 School systems are always looking for dedicated and enthusiastic teachers who are passionate about student learning and advocacy.

 Use your cover letter as an opportunity to make yourself stand out from the other teachers applying for the position.

 Think of the cover letter as the first impression you’ll make on a prospective employer.
 You will want to give an intriguing introduction of yourself and what you have to offer their school, faculty team, and students.

 When you write your cover letter, it's important to include information about your teaching experience.
 If you’re fresh out of college, you can highlight your student teaching experiences.
 You’ll also need to include information on any certifications you may have along with copies of your certificates if requested.